 This community of more than 8,500 permanent residents is the jumping-off point for year-round outdoor adventure.
 Jackson and Teton Village, which form the southern gateway to Grand Teton and Yellowstone national parks, are popular ski destinations in winter and boast thriving arts centers.
-Contact the Jackson Hole Chamber of Commerce at (307) 733-3316.

-Jackson Hole Museum is open in the summer and houses exhibits that highlight the area's history.
-A few blocks away is the Jackson Hole Historical Society, a year-round facility for historical research.
-Call (307) 733-2414 or (307) 733-9605 (year-round), or visit jacksonholehistory. org for more information.
+Contact the Jackson Hole Chamber of Commerce at (307) 733-3316 the area's history.
+A few blocks away is the Jackson Hole Historical Society, a yearround facility for historical research.
+Call (307) 733-2414 or (307) 733-9605 (yearround), or visit jacksonholehistory.org for more information.